shinobistack/gokakashi/Readme.md

 - Multiple registries support - scan images from various container image registries — all in one place!
 - Vulnerability scanner of your choice.
 - Custom notifications - Customize notifications to suit your needs, including where to get notified and control over priority, assignment, due dates etc.
-- Scheduled scans - Automate your scans with in-built cron jobs.
+- Scheduled and on-demand scans - Automate your scans with in-built cron jobs.

-- On-demand scans - Scan in your CI or local machine whenever you want.
+TODO: Add screenshot and link to docs.

+### Integrations

+gokakshi integrates with your existing tools.
+Please find the support matrix below:

 #### Image Registries